 Amber, Hay, Honey, Iris, Leather, Musk, Clary sage, Rose, Sandalwood, Tobacco leaf, Juniper berry, Frankincense

 Sweet amber, basically.
 It's complex & deep & kind of resiny but also quite sweet, let me emphasize that -- they were generous with the honey (the third listed note).
-I ordered Chergui unsniffed, based on reviews, and when I received it, I was very surprised at how sweet it is.
-Was almost disappointed by that, but not quite -- however, a little less sweetness would have been okay with me too.
+I ordered Chergui unsniffed, based on reviews, and when I received it, I was a bit disappointed at how *sweet* it is -- nevertheless, it's still very good.very surprised at how sweet it is.

 Sweet-smoky spicy amber, and I'm wearing it now.
 Has almost a sweet pipe tobacco quality, to my nose.
-A relative of Youth Dew, Cinnabar, Prada, Must de Cartier Classic, BPAL Snake Oil, Ciara -- also maybe like Laura Biagotti Venezia or Escada Collection, except darker (both have been discontinued) -- all in the same broad general category, I think.
+A relative of Youth Dew, Cinnabar, Prada, Must de Cartier Classic, BPAL Snake Oil, Ciara, Laura Biagotti Venezia, Escada Collection -- all in the same broad general category, I think.
 No patchouli in Chergui, no vanilla -- primarily amber, and it smells quite sweet & pipe tobacco-y to me.

 Chergui is strong & rich & beautiful -- you have to be careful -- you only need a tiny touch, and then it blooms on skin & has great sillage -- lasts very well.